-When you adopt an RGB space such as ProPhoto RGB as the preferred workspace for all your image editing, you must take into account how this might cause confusion when exchanging RGB files between your computer (which is operating in a color managed workflow) and that of someone who is using Photoshop with the color management switched off.
-When sending image files to other Photoshop users, the presence of a profile can help them read the image data correctly, so long as they have the Photoshop color settings configured to preserve embedded profiles (or convert to the working space) and their computer display is calibrated correctly.
+When you adopt an RGB space such as ProPhoto RGB as the preferred workspace for all your image editing, you have to take into account that this might cause confusion when exchanging RGB files between your computer, which is operating in a color managed workflow and that of someone who is using Photoshop with the color management switched off.
+When sending image files to other Photoshop users, the presence of a profile will help them read the image data correctly, so long as they have the Photoshop color settings configured to preserve embedded profiles (or convert to the working space) and their monitor display is calibrated correctly.
 They will then see your photographs on their system almost exactly the way you intended them to be seen.
-The only variables will be the accuracy of their display calibration and profile, the color gamut limitations of the display and the environment in which it is being viewed.
-Configuring the Color Settings is not so difficult to do, but the recipient does have to be as conscientious as you are about ensuring their display is set up correctly.
-The situation has not been helped either by the way the default color settings have shifted about over the last nine versions of the program.
-The default settings in Photoshop use Preserve Embedded Profiles, but prior to that we had settings like 'Web Graphics' in which color management was switched off.
+The only variables will be the accuracy of their display calibration and profile, the color gamut limitations of the display and the environment it is being viewed in.
+Configuring the Color Settings correctly is not difficult to do, but the recipient does have to be as conscientious as you are about ensuring their monitor display is set up correctly.
+The situation has not been helped either by the way the default color settings have shifted about over the last eight versions of the program.
+The default settings in Photoshop CS4 use Preserve Embedded Profiles, but prior to that we had settings like 'Web Graphics' in which color management was switched off.
 Consequently, there are a lot of Photoshop users out there who have unwittingly been using sRGB as their default RGB workspace and with color management switched off.
-Even where people do have the color management switched on, the displays they are using may not have been profiled in months or are being viewed in a brightly lit room.
+Even where people do have the color management switched on, the monitors they are using may not have been profiled in months or are being viewed in a brightly lit room!

 It is important to be aware of these potential problems because it is all too easy for the color management to fail once an image file has left your hands and been passed on to another Photoshop user.
 With this in mind, here are some useful tips to help avoid misunderstandings over color.
-The most obvious way to communicate what the colors are supposed to look like is to supply a printed output.
-In fact this is considered routine when supplying images to a printer.
-If you are sending a file for CMYK repro printing, it is sensible to also supply a CMYK targeted print output.
-Supplying a print is an unambiguous visual reference, which if done properly can form the basis of a contract between yourself, the client and the printer.
+The most obvious way to communicate what the colors